Not a valid Win32 application

 File is a virus, worm, or other malware file

 This error can be generated by a file that is a virus, worm, Trojan, or other malware file.
 Often, this will be caused because the virus scanner installed in the computer will not allow the file to be installed or run.
 Try scanning the file to verify it is not a virus or infected with a virus.

-If you're getting this error during the installation of a program, it's also possible that the drive you're installing the program from (or its drivers) is not compatible with Windows.
+If you're getting this error during the installation of a program, it's also possible that the drive you're installing the program from (or its driver) is not compatible with Windows.

 Download the latest drivers for both CD-ROM drives or other drives through our drivers page.